xz-stjude/MitoEdit/README.md

 - **Output File Name Conflicts**: Check for existing output files with the same name before running the tool to prevent overwriting.
 - **Logging:** The tool logs its progress and any issues encountered during execution in `logging_main.log.`
 - **Species Support**: While the tool is designed for human mtDNA for bystander effect predictions, custom mtDNA sequences from other species can be uploaded and used.
 Nuclear DNA can also be used in some cases.
-- **Modifying the Workflow**: If no matching flanking TALE sequences are identified, consider modifying the workflow by setting `FILTER = 2`.
+- **Modifying TALE-NT Workflow**: If no matching flanking TALE sequences are identified, consider modifying the workflow by setting `FILTER = 2`.
 This will identify all TALE pairs targeting any base in the spacing region, not just those targeting a specific base.
 For further information, refer to the [TALE-NT FAQs](https://tale-nt.cac.cornell.edu/faqs).

 ## How to Cite?